glayzzle/php-parser/README.md

 # Join the dev

 If you want to change/fix the lexer you will find code to `./src/lexer/`.
-Do not change dirrectly `./src/lexer.js` or `./src/tokens.js`, they are generated with the command `npm run build`

 You can also implement the parser, the code is into `./src/parser/`.
 To check your changes add tests into `./test/parser/`, and run `npm run test`.
 Try to keep or improve the coverage levels.

 The command line options :